garygause/portfolio-projects/omnichannel/README.md

 In this project, I was responsible for managing and growing a small team of highly skilled developers while contributing significantly to the architecture, system design, and codebase.

-AWS Services: EventBright, Kinesis, PostgreSQL RDS, Lambdas, SQS, SNS, ALB, CloudFront, APIGateway, Docker, FastAPI, Python, Javascript, Angular, Pulumi (IaC), Jira, Confluence, Agile, Kanban, Scrum
+Stack: EventBright, Kinesis, PostgreSQL RDS, Lambdas, SQS, SNS, ALB, CloudFront, APIGateway, Docker, FastAPI, Python, Javascript, Angular, Pulumi (IaC), Jira, Confluence, Agile, Kanban, Scrum

 ## Understanding the Business